Discrete global symmetries and dynamics of emergent fermions: Thermal conductivity

-Another aspect of different symmetries is the scaling of transport properties such as thermal conductivity.
-For the weakly interacting case, since the scalar field $\phi$ is too massive to be excited, it is the elastic scattering between fermions that enters thermal conductivity.
-TRS plays an important role in determining the scaling of the scattering amplitude.
-In the following, we consider scattering between two-component Majorana fermions with given spin $(\chi_{+,s_i},\chi_{-,s_i})^T$ (Fig.\ref{scattering}).
+Another aspect of different symmetries is the scaling of transport properties such as longitudinal thermal conductivity.
+For the weakly interacting case, since the scalar field $\phi$ is too massive to be excited, it is the elastic scattering between fermions that enters thermal conductivity. $Z_2$ symmetry such as TRS plays an important role in determining the scaling of the scattering amplitude.
+In the following, we consider scattering between two-component real fermions with given spin $(\chi_{+,s_i},\chi_{-,s_i})^T$ (Fig.\ref{scattering}) where the index $i$ denotes energy $\epsilon_i$, momentum ${\bf k_i}$, and spin $s_i$.